South Nottinghamshire Academy: The Dayncourt badge

-The school badge reflected many aspects of local and school history.
+Dayncourt's school badge reflected many aspects of local and school history.
 The field colours of light blue and yellow were those of the De Aincurt family arms, dating back to before 1066.
 In the upper portion a black lion passant gardant represented both the Pierrepont and Manvers family crests; a black lion forms the central feature of both sets of insignia, although in each case the lion is depicted rampant.
 In the lower portion, blue lines were again borrowed from the De Aincurt escutcheon, but were given a wave to represent the River Trent, which runs along the northern border of the school's catchment area.
 Finally, the five black blocks represented the five major villages in the catchment area: Radcliffe-on-Trent, Cotgrave, Shelford, Holme Pierrepont and Gamston.